 An amplifier brings the RF signal to the desired power.

-1.3.5 RF amplifier
+1.3.5 RF power amplifier

 The function of this stage is to amplify the 500 kHz signal from the generator output to the necessary level to obtain the desired radio coverage.

 The OFDM transmission introduces a crest factor on the RF signal.
-This crest factor must stay in the range 7 to 10 dB at the RF amplifier output for a correct modulation error rate (MER).
+This crest factor must be less than 10 dB at the RF amplifier output for a correct modulation error rate (MER).

+The rms RF power of the transmitter must be adapted to the overall efficiency of the antenna and the desired radio coverage.

+The output RF power of a shore transmitter may be adjusted up to 10 kW rms.

 1.3.6 Transmit antenna with matching unit